codebar/manual/_posts/2014-12-12-mailing-list-policy.md

 - Any offers/courses sent must be aimed at beginner to intermediate level developers and should specify the prerequisites and background knowledge required for someone to attend - we do welcome all giveaway conference tickets!

-- All communication that you want us to forward to the Codebar mailing list must align with the Codebar mission statement and Code of Conduct.
+- All communication that you want us to forward to the codebar mailing list must align with the Codebar mission statement and Code of Conduct.

 - No abusive, exclusionary or discriminatory language.

-- Any messages that deviate from this policy may be accepted at the sole discretion of the Codebar organisers.
+- Any messages that deviate from this policy may be accepted at the sole discretion of the codebar organisers.